Skip to content

 American Journal of Political Science, 2021

-Conclusion: Military service provides measurable electoral advantage across all district types.
+Conclusion: Military service provides measurable electoral advantage across district types.

 Voter Perception Analysis